PDFing Home Page Frequently Asked Questions about PDFing

 Will PDFing require me to start Outlook to send e-mails?

-Will PDFing require me to start the mail server on my AS/400?
+Will PDFing require me to start the mail server on OS400?

 What does message: "Cannot Connect to SMTP server: x" mean?